murraygm/qse-mgoimagegrid/README.md

 ## Version 3 - for use in Qlik Sense 3.#

 **Tips and Tricks:**
-FILE PATHS
+*FILE PATHS*

 When using local files on the server it can be a bit tricky knowing where to store them and what the path is if you can't use a URL ref, below works for up to 3.2, and should work for June and Sept but I haven’t confirmed.

 ../resources/assets/external/mgo/IMGs/IG

-That resolves to
+That resolves to:
 https://[server]/resources/assets/external/mgo/IMGs/IG

 if you can see an image placed there via the browser then they should be accessible.
-Also if you set the property to use 'online' instead then the URL would work: https://[server]/resources/assets/external/mgo/IMGs/IG/
+Also if you set the property to use 'online' instead then the URL would work:

+https://[server]/resources/assets/external/mgo/IMGs/IG/

 this is the key folder to serving assets via Sense: https://[server]/resources/assets/external/

 You should be able to serve any resource from here.
 If you are still having issues, create a new mashup project.
 That registers a folder that is accessible via a browser with the Sense server.
 Then add the images in that folder structure.